 The highest paying master’s degrees provide graduates with the knowledge necessary to establish long term and lucrative careers as successful professionals within a number of dynamic industries.
-Master’s degrees within engineering, business, science, information technology, and health care fields offer graduates increased employment options and many advancement opportunities.
+Master’s degrees within engineering, business, science, computer and information technology, and health care fields offer graduates increased employment options and many advancement opportunities.
+Online masters degrees can also lead to high paying careers and many online masters programs are the fastest online graduate program options and can open up many career paths.

 The following highest paying master’s degrees offer students the knowledge required to qualify as professionals with refined skills, vital experience, and a secure educational foundation necessary to establish successful careers in dynamic industries.
-Our ranking methodology is based upon the most recent information available from the U.S. Bureau of Labor and Statistics, MSN Careers, Master Degree Online, and Forbes.
+Our ranking methodology for these masters programs is based upon the most recent information available from the U.S. Bureau of Labor and Statistics, MSN Careers, Master Degree Online, and Forbes.

 - Forbes: Best Master’s Degrees for Jobs